nogibjj/DEmini9/README.md

-1. First thing to do on launch is to open a new shell and verify virtualenv is sourced.
+1. First thing to do on launch is to open a new shell and verify virtual env is sourced.

 Things included are: